-- (1) Students may retake examinations they have not passed twice.
-Intra-module examinations may only be repeated on one occasion if the module examination was not passed by means of a compensation according to § 18 (5), second sentence.
+(1) Students may retake examinations they have not passed twice.
+Intra-module examinations may only be repeated on one occasion if the module examination was not passed by means of a compensation according to §

+- 18 (5), second sentence.
 In the case of intra-module examinations, the Special Regulations may stipulate that the grade is based on the average result of all required examination attempts rather than on the result of the first passed attempt.
-In the case of repeat examinations, the Special Regulations may stipulate an examination form that differs from the first attempt or the first-time organisation as a final module examination.
+For repeat examinations, the Special Requirements may specify a different type or form of examination to that of the initial attempt.
 Contrary to the first sentence, a failed thesis can only be repeated once. - (2) If the Special Regulations do not release students from registration for repeat examinations, repeat examinations must be taken on the next possible date, which will be more than two weeks after the announcement of the examination result.
 Students are considered to be registered for this examination.
-The Examination Board shall decide on exceptions by request. - (3) The Special Regulations may stipulate that the repetition of examinations requires the repetition of the associated courses.
-In such cases, the next possible date within the meaning of para.
-2 is the regular examination date of the repeated course. - (4) In the event that the Special Regulations provide for the revision of a performance within a deadline as a repeat examination, the examinee must be requested to revise the performance at the latest when the performance is returned; if the examinee has not submitted a performance, he/she must be requested to submit it for the first time within the deadline.
-If no such request is made, an examination shall be repeated at the request of the examinee in accordance with para.
-2.
+The Examination Board shall decide on exceptions by request.
+If the Special Regulations require a repeat examination to be the revision of a piece of work within a set period of time, the examinee shall be requested to revise the piece of work at the latest by the time it is returned; failing this, a repeat examination in accordance with the first and third sentence shall take place at the examinee's request. - (3) The Special Regulations may stipulate that retaking examinations requires the retaking of the corresponding courses.
+The next possible date within the meaning of (2) is then the regular examination date of the repeated course.